dicetrash/qusbip/README.md

 * Automatic linux kernal module check and loading
 * A multicast send from the client.
 * A server daemon that runs bind / unbind that is discoverable by multicast and attached by client.
-* Platform build docker images for debian/redhat/arch/raspbian that includes policy kit.
+* Platform build docker images for redhat or raspbian.

 ## Build and Install
 ### Required development libraries to build